-Our animal hospital offers a wide variety of treatments and diagnostics to ensure the health of your pet.
+Our clinic offers a wide variety of treatments and diagnostics to ensure the health of your pet.
 Using digital imaging and radiology, we can detect issues early or determine the cause of your pet’s pain or discomfort.
-At Burke Animal Clinic, serving Burke, VA, and the surrounding area, our animal hospital chooses the best imaging to use based on your pet’s condition and current level of health.
+At Burke Animal Clinic, our animal hospital chooses the best imaging to use based on your pet’s condition and current level of health.

 We use radiography as a diagnostic tool at our veterinary clinic.
 Radiography is a type of imaging that takes a picture of the inside of your pet’s body.
 While it’s most commonly associated with looking for broken and fractured bones, it’s also possible to use radiography to look at the lungs, heart, and abdominal organs.

 X-rays are useful in the detection of tumors.
 Our veterinarian can use digital X-rays to see if your pet has any masses.
 It’s possible to use an X-ray to determine if cancer has spread to your pet’s lungs.

 We may give your dog or cat barium or iodine to help us get a better image of the internal structure of your pet.